 1. Piping bag.
 I have a few different piping bags, but I use this 14″ professional pastry bag more than any other.
 It’s just the right size for frosting a dozen cupcakes, and the poly canvas is a great texture to work with (that gets softer each and every time you use it).
 I have two, one with a larger opening for the jumbo tips, and one with a smaller opening for more dainty decorations.
 You can choose to use a coupler if you like (keep in mind the jumbo tips require jumbo couplers), though for the larger tips I find it unnecessary and just more to wash (and possibly lose).

 2. Piping tips.
 The right tip makes all the difference.
 These jumbo tips are perfect for cupcakes.
-Play around with the 4 different shapes and find the one you like best.
+Play around with different shapes and find the one you like best.
 I personally love the Closed Star Tip, demonstrated below, which I use for just about all of my cupcakes.
+The large round is also a favorite, especially for mini cupcakes.

 3. Spatula.
 If I could only have one spatula for the rest of my life, this would be it.
 It’s a half-sized spatula from Le Creuset.
 The perfect size to make loading your piping bag a breeze.
 Not to mention it’s turquoise, and that makes me happy.